Kataneco/kataneco/README.md

 ### Here's a bunch of empty repos I'll fill in soon
-Code is better when you know exactly what you want and be explicit That is why I have to rewrite my shit over and over again I never know
+Code is better when you know exactly what you want and be explicit\n That is why I have to rewrite my shit over and over again\n I never know\n
 <!--
 **Hornet07/Hornet07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.